 Shared university governance, contributions to GVSU communities, and the development of disciplines and professions all depend on meaningful service from faculty members.
 In addition to teaching and scholarly/creative activities within a normal full-time load, all Regular Faculty are expected to engage in service as determined by their unit and/or college.
-Below are examples of activities in each service category: Service to the Institution, Service to the Discipline and Profession, and Service to the Community (Faculty Handbook, Section 3.01.C).
+Below are examples of activities in each service category: Service to the Institution, Service to the Discipline and Profession, and Service to the Community (Regular Faculty Handbook, SG 3.01.C).

 Service to the Institution (Unit, College, University)